dakanji/RefindPlus/README-Dev.md

 Token | Functionality
 ----- | -----
-continue_on_warning   |Proceeds as if a key is pressed after screen warnings (unattended boot) csr_dynamic           |Actively enables or disables the SIP Policy on Macs csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates decline_apfs_load     |Disables built in provision of APFS filesystem capability
+continue_on_warning   |Proceed as if a key was pressed after screen warnings (for unattended boot) csr_dynamic           |Actively enables or disables the SIP Policy on Macs csr_normalise         |Removes the `APPLE_INTERNAL` bit, when present, to permit OTA updates decline_apfs_load     |Disables built in provision of APFS filesystem capability